mattiemarie/weather_dashboard/README.md

 # weather_dashboard
-## UCF Coding Bootcamp Challenge 06
+UCF Coding Bootcamp Challenge 06

-# Work Day Scheduler: Third-Party APIs

-UCF Coding Bootcamp Challenge 05

 ## User Story

-AS AN employee with a busy schedule
+AS A traveler

-I WANT to add important events to a daily planner
+I WANT to see the weathr outlook for multiple cities

-SO THAT I can manage my time effectively
+SO THAT I can plan a trip accordingly

 ## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule

-WHEN I open the planner

-THEN the current day is displayed at the top of the calendar
+GIVEN a weather dashboard with form inputs

-WHEN I scroll down
+WHEN I search for a city

-THEN I am presented with time blocks for standard business hours
+THEN I am presented with current and future conditions for

+that city and that city is added to the search history

-WHEN I view the time blocks for that day
+WHEN I view current weather conditions for that city

-THEN each time block is color-coded to indicate whether it is in the past, present, or future

-WHEN I click into a time block

-THEN I can enter an event
+THEN I am presented with the city name, the date, an icon

+representation of weather conditions, the temperature, the

+humidity, and the the wind speed

-WHEN I click the save button for that time block
+WHEN I view future weather conditions for that city

-THEN the text for that event is saved in local storage
+THEN I am presented with a 5-day forecast that displays the

+date, an icon representation of weather conditions, the

+temperature, the wind speed, and the humidity

-WHEN I refresh the page
+WHEN I click on a city in the search history

-THEN the saved events persist
+THEN I am again presented with current and future conditions

+for that city

 ## Mock Up